Internal Controls: What Are They & Why You Should CarePublished February 6, 2018 by Karen Walsh • 5 min read

 What does an internal control audit require?

 The Public Company Accounting Oversight Board (PCAOB) defines the standard of review for internal controls in Auditing Standard No. 5 (AS5) An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements.
-Since your auditor is likely a certified public accountant (CPA), understanding the terms and concepts within AS 5 can help prepared.
+Since your auditor is likely a certified public accountant (CPA), understanding the terms and concepts within AS5 can help you be prepared.

 The Section 404 audit will require you to provide documentation proving the coordination of internal control audit with your current financial statement audit.
 Auditors want proof of the evaluation process.
-Moreover, you can create a more streamlined audit process by communicating early and often with your external auditor.
-The documentation needed for an auditor to prove reasonable assurance of compliance sometimes feels overwhelming.
+Gathering this documentation in advance can ease the process during the audit itself.
+Moreover, you can streamline the audit process by communicating early and often with your external auditor.
+The documentation needed to demonstrate to an auditor reasonable assurance of compliance sometimes feels overwhelming.

 How does automation ease the pain of internal control development and monitoring?

-More people interacting with the controls leads potential errors when you use the confined authorization of shared documents.
-SaaS solutions like ZenGRC offer individual access controls which means that your administrator can set appropriate authorizations for reviewing and editing to keep your information protected.
+More people interacting with the controls leads to potential errors when you use the confined authorization of shared documents.
+SaaS solutions like ZenGRC offer individual access controls, which means that your administrator can set appropriate authorizations for reviewing and editing to keep your information protected.

 Additionally, with ZenGRC, you can create easy-to-read reports that give your Board of Directors the insights they need to monitor the control environment appropriately.
-Managing reports in one place make your audit committee’s job easier and ensure a better audit outcome when the external auditor interviews your Board.
+Managing reports in one place makes your audit committee’s job easier and contributes to a better outcome when the external auditor interviews your Board.

-Finally, by using a SaaS platform like ZenGRC, you can gather your documentation quickly to provide your internal and external auditors with the information needed to review your control systems.
-With all the information housed in a single cloud repository, you can manage your audit requests more efficiently and cost-effectively.
+Finally, by using a SaaS platform like ZenGRC, you can quickly gather your documentation to provide your internal and external auditors the information needed to review your control systems.
+With all the information housed in a single cloud-based repository, you can manage your audit requests more efficiently and cost-effectively.
 When your IT department spends less time gathering audit trail documents, they spend more time protecting you from threats.